All Episodes

 Justices are entitled to change their mind.

-Um, justices are entitled to draft opinions, and there's a process they undertake because they have to pick who's going to, and this is getting into the weeds a little bit, but some justices will concur entirely or concur in part, others will disagree, and they have to weed out that information because legal minds, lawyers who look to the Supreme Court will take language from all of those pleadings in one place and apply it for decades going forward.
+And they have to weed out that information because legal minds, lawyers who look to the Supreme Court will take language from all of those pleadings in one place and apply it for decades going forward.

-They will say just in so-and-so concurred in part or agreed in total and use this language, and they will use that to make their case going forward.
+They will say, Justin so-and-so concurred in part or agreed in total and use this language.

-Or this justice disagreed entirely or in part, but when he agreed, he or she agreed, we want to highlight this section of the of the law.
+But when he agreed, he or she agreed, we want to highlight this section of the law.

-And so I don't know, you know, I saw that Justice Roberts said he's ordering a leak investigation.
+You know, I saw that Justice Roberts said he's ordering a leak investigation.

 That's great.

-By the by the marshal of the court.
+By the Marshal of the court.

-I mean, it's not a knock on, it's the right move to order an investigation, A, but the marshal of the Supreme Court doesn't have the entire capabilities of a full investigatory body or agency or group to do the technical analysis of computers and emails and see look, this was published in politico.
+I mean, it's not a knock on, it's the right move to order an investigation, A, but the Marshal of the Supreme Court doesn't have the entire capabilities of a full investigatory body or agency or group to do the technical analysis of computers and emails and see, look, this was published in Politico.

 That is not up for debate.

-It was leaked to politico and politico published it.
+It was leaked to Politico and Politico published it.

 So we know that.

-So if me as a former federal prosecutor, I would start issuing grand jury subpoenas uh involving these individuals to say who have you been talking to, who have been communicating to, where your emails, I'd go to the computers at the Supreme Court.
+So if me as a former federal prosecutor, I would start issuing grand jury subpoenas involving these individuals to say, who have you been talking to?

-You're talking about the clerks here or the journalists.
+You're talking about the clerks here or the journalists?

 Both.